timmarks90/treehouse-capstone-apex-app/README.md

 ```
 npm install
 ```
-The app uses React frontend and Express backend, so to start both together run
+The app uses React frontend and Express backend, so to start both together run:
 ```
 npm run dev
 ```